osteele/mutagui/DEVELOPMENT.md

    - Session list refreshes automatically
 4. **Rendering**: UI module reads from `App` state and renders using ratatui

-## Implementation Notes

-### Auto-refresh Behavior

-- The application automatically refreshes every 3 seconds to show live updates
-- Terminal background is detected once at startup to choose appropriate color scheme (light/dark)
-- The application polls Mutagen CLI commands to get session information
-- All operations that modify sessions automatically refresh the session list
-- The application requires that `mutagen` command is available in PATH

-### Project File Discovery

-The application searches for `mutagen.yml` files starting from the current directory (or the directory specified with `--project-dir`).
-See the main README for user-facing documentation on search locations.

-**Performance:** The search uses non-recursive patterns for fast startup.
-No `**/` glob patterns are used to avoid scanning thousands of files.

 ## Testing Considerations

 - **Mutagen dependency**: Tests that interact with actual Mutagen sessions require a running Mutagen daemon